What is the right diet for endometriosis?

 Endometriosis is an inflammatory condition and an estrogen dependent disease.

 Endometriosis is defined as ‘a disease in which tissue similar to the lining of the uterus grows outside the uterus.
 It can cause severe pain in the pelvis and make it harder to get pregnant.
-Endometriosis can start at a person's first menstrual period and last until menopause’ (World Health Organisation).
+Endometriosis can start at a person's first menstrual period and last until menopause (World Health Organisation).

-Therefore a diet that is anti-inflammatory is an important component when managing endometriosis symptoms.
+A diet that is anti-inflammatory is an important component when managing endometriosis symptoms.
 Taking this into consideration, what should the endo-diet look like?
 I've seen many different approaches through social media; some may say that being vegan is the answer to managing endo symptoms, others prefer paleo, or a low-carbohydrate diet (such as the keto-diet).
 There are so many opinions out there, it would be perfectly understandable if you're feeling confused!

 So what is the best approach?
 It actually depends on the individual, what works for one person may not work for another; for example, if other health issues are coinciding with endo, then the diet may need to be modified accordingly.
 There is no one-size-fits-all approach when it comes to nutrition.